Henderson Álvarez: Long Island Ducks

 On July 14, 2017, Álvarez signed with the Long Island Ducks of the Atlantic League of Professional Baseball, an independent baseball league.
-He started seven games for the Ducks.
+In 7 starts for the Ducks, he posted a 2-1 record and 3.09 ERA and 13 strikeouts over 32 innings of work.

-Philadelphia Phillies
+Philadelphia Phillies (2017)

 On August 22, 2017, Álvarez signed a minor league contract with the Philadelphia Phillies.
-He made three starts for Lehigh Valley IronPigs of the Class AAA International League, and the Phillies promoted him to the major leagues on September 11.
-He elected free agency on October 6, 2017.
+He made three starts for Lehigh Valley IronPigs of the Triple–A International League, and the Phillies promoted him to the major leagues on September 11.
+In 3 starts for the Phillies, he posted a 4.30 ERA with 6 strikeouts across 14 2/3 innings of work.
+On October 4, Álvarez was removed from the 40–man roster and sent outright to Lehigh, but he rejected the assignment and elected free agency.

 Tigres de Quintana Roo

 On March 14, 2018, Álvarez signed with the Tigres de Quintana Roo of the Mexican League.
+In 9 starts for the Tigres, he posted a 3–4 record and 4.60 ERA with 31 strikeouts across 58 2/3 innings pitched.

 Washington Nationals

 On November 16, 2018, Álvarez signed a minor league contract with the Washington Nationals.
-He was released on July 1, 2019.
+In 24 games (4 starts) for the Triple-A Fresno Grizzlies, he compiled a 1–4 record and 5.94 ERA with 37 strikeouts across 53 innings of work. Álvarez was released by the Nationals organization on July 1, 2019.

 Tigres de Quintana Roo (second stint)

 On July 20, 2019, Álvarez signed with the Tigres de Quintana Roo of the Mexican League.
+In 6 starts for Quintana Roo, he compiled a 4–2 record and 3.12 ERA with 23 strikeouts over 34 2/3 innings pitched.

 Milwaukee Milkmen

 On August 5, 2020, Álvarez signed with the Milwaukee Milkmen of the American Association.
-On August 9, Álvarez signed a minor league contract with the Pittsburgh Pirates.
-However, the deal fell apart on August 16. Álvarez won the American Association championship with the Milkmen in 2020.
+On August 9, Álvarez signed a minor league contract with the Pittsburgh Pirates organization.
+However, the deal fell apart on August 16.
+He made 5 starts for the team, recording a 2.90 ERA and 2–1 record with 22 strikeouts in 31.0 innings pitched. Álvarez won the American Association championship with the Milkmen in 2020.